FreelancingTwin/Barb-her-Salon/README.md

-#  check the live site:
+#  check the live site here: https://barb-her-salon.netlify.app/
-Barb-her-Salon.netlify.app
 Css is a challenge.
 Practicing responsive layouts.
 It was simple enough this project.